heraldgo/heraldd/README.md

 ## Trigger

 Trigger defines when the job workflow should start.
-Herald daemon provides the following triggers.
+Herald Daemon provides the following triggers.

 ### exe_done